Kim A. Snyder

-Kim A. Snyder is an American Oscar-nominated and Peabody award-winning filmmaker and producer.
+Kim A. Snyder is an American Oscar-nominated, Emmy and Peabody award-winning filmmaker and producer.

-Snyder made her directorial debut with the 2000 documentary, I Remember Me, a biographical film chronicling her struggles with Chronic Fatigue Syndrome (CFS).
+Snyder's latest film The Librarians (2025) was released in theaters and has garnered over 30 festival awards and had its US TV Broadcast on PBS's Independent Lens in early 2026.
+Her short documentary Death by Numbers was nominated for a 2025 Academy Award.
+She made her directorial debut with the 2000 documentary, I Remember Me.
 In 2016, Snyder won at the Crested Butte Film Festival ACTNow award for Newtown and was nominated at Sundance Film Festival in Grand Jury Prize-Documentary.

 She currently resides in New York City.

 Background

-Snyder received a bachelor's from George Washington University in 1983 and a master's in International Affairs from the Johns Hopkins School of Advanced International Studies in 1986.
+Snyder received a bachelor's from George Washington University in 1983 and a master's in international affairs from the Johns Hopkins School of Advanced International Studies in 1986.
 Upon completion of her masters, Snyder worked in international trade.
-She became involved in filmmaking as an international film consultant and U.S. Producer's Representative in Europe in the early 1990s.
+She became involved in filmmaking as an international film consultant and U.S. Producer's representative in Europe in the early 1990s.

 She is an advocate for the use of film as a medium to promote social change.
 As a co-founder of the BeCause Foundation, which aims to better the lives of children, Snyder produced three short films—Alone No Love, One Bridge to the Next and Crossing Midnight—to raise awareness on issues of child sexual abuse, healthcare, homelessness and refugee integration.
 Previously, Snyder also served on the admissions committee for the Graduate Film Program at NYU's Tisch School of the Arts.

 Early career

 Snyder credits curiosity for her start in filmmaking.
 Following some time representing films in Eastern Europe, she broke the production side of the indie film industry.

 Snyder worked as an associate producer for the 1994 Oscar-winning short film Trevor, which tells the story of suicidal gay teenager.
-Trevor was later picked up by HBO, and Ellen DeGeneres hosted the airing.
+Trevor.
+It was later picked up by HBO, and Ellen DeGeneres hosted the airing.
 The directors of the film, Randy Stone and Peggy Rajski, realized the need for young people to have a safe way to discuss their feelings about sexuality, and thus in 1998 created the Trevor Lifeline (now the Trevor Project).
 The Trevor Lifeline became "the first national crisis intervention and suicide prevention lifeline for lesbian, gay, bisexual, transgender and questioning youth."
 Trevor won the 1995 Academy Award for Best Action Live Short.

 In 2000, Snyder directed, produced, wrote and appeared in the film I Remember Me.
 The film became her biographical documentary debut, and explored the history of and controversy behind Chronic Fatigue Syndrome, which she had been diagnosed with.